-Sen. Justin Wayne

-cation-for people younger than 19, beginning Jan.
+LB804, introduced by Omaha Sen. Justin Wayne, would have mandated that health insurance companies in Nebraska cover the cost of epinephrine autoinjectors-emergency allergy medication-for people younger than 19, beginning Jan.
 1, 2021.

 Banking

 A bill that makes updates to several areas of Nebraska banking law passed this session.